Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 #### Manual TalkGroup number entry

 Press the **Hash (#)** key to enter the TalkGroup number.
 Followed by the **Green** key to confirm.
+If the entered TG is in the Digital Contacts the name of the TG Contact will be displayed, otherwise the number will be displayed e.g. TG 505.
+When a TG has been manually entered, the display shows a 1 pixel box around the TG display area to indicate that this TG has been manually entered, even if the Contact / TG name is displayed rather than the TG nunber.

 ![](media/talkgroup-entry.jpg)